Phil Strong Memorial Prize

 - Read Philip M Strong (1945-1995): an appreciation of an essayist by Michael Bloor

-We are delighted to announce Sabrina Keating (University of Oxford (Medical Sociology & Health Experiences Research Group, Nuffield Department of Primary Care Health Sciences)) as the 2023 Phil Strong Memorial Prize winners.
+We are delighted to announce Sabrina Keating (University of Oxford (Medical Sociology & Health Experiences Research Group, Nuffield Department of Primary Care Health Sciences)) as the 2023 Phil Strong Memorial Prize winner.

 Applicants must meet the criteria below, be working in the field of Medical Sociology and be registered for a higher degree at a British University or other recognised British research institution.
 The announcement of the winner for this year's prize will be made later this year.

 Selection criteria for the Phil Strong Prize

 Eligible applicants will be selected at random by the early-careers representatives of the Medical Sociology committee.
 They will decide on the winner using the following criteria: